-GEP’s historical commitment to giving back was only fortified during the Clinton Global Initiative where Roopa Makhija and Al Girardi met former President Bill Clinton among other business leaders to discuss the world’s pressing issues.
+GEP’s historical commitment to giving back was only fortified during the Clinton Global Initiative (CGI), where Roopa Makhija and Al Girardi met former President Bill Clinton among other business leaders to discuss the world’s pressing issues.

+With GEP’s presence in the U.S. and India, it is well situated to impact these disadvantaged regions.
 “I’d like to see intellectual exercises amongst our consultants to brainstorm how we are going to work some of these initiatives,” said Makhija reflecting on the conference.

 GEP’s subsequent role would be to create a strategy around these initiatives and implement it.
 As GEP grows as a leader in its industry, it will seek to not only develop talented professionals, but empower them to make the world a better, more sustainable place.